 • Low levels of folic acid: A few studies suggest that folic acid deficiency may cause some cases of Parkinson’s disease.

 • Head trauma: Any damage to the head, neck, or upper spine increases risk.
-Boxer Muhammad Ali developed Parkinson’s disease very early in life, in his forties.
+Boxer Muhammad Ali developed Parkinson’s disease in his forties (Neurology, May 15, 2018; 90 (20)).

 • Advancing age: Parkinson’s disease affects one percent of people over 60 years of age.
 Risk increases with age.